Gunasekaran92/Outlier1/README.md

+---
+page_type: sample
+description: "This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux."
+languages:
+- python
+products:
+- azure
+- azure-app-service
+---

-# Python Flask app on Azure App Service Web
+# Python Flask sample for Azure App Service (Linux)

-This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service Web.
+This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.

-This repository can directly be deployed to Azure App Service.

-For more information, please see the [Python on App Service Quickstart docs](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-python).
+For more information, please see the [Python on App Service quickstart](https://docs.microsoft.com/azure/app-service/containers/quickstart-python).

 # Contributing